pschragger/IOT_Tutorials_for_VU/RPI_ESP_IDF_tutorial/README.md

   - Connect your ESP32 to your pi using the usb to mini usb connector
   -   Build the hello_world project
   ```
+  . ~/esp/esp-idf/export.sh
+  cd $IDF_PATH/examples/get-started/hello_world
   idf.py set-target esp32
   idf.py fullclean
   idf.py menuconfig
   ```
-  Save then quit the config menu
+  check out all the options but do not change anything yet Save [S] then quit [Q] the config menu now build the hello-world program
   ```
   idf.py build
   ```